 - Don’t use too much fertilizers.
-Too little fertilizer may cause a space lawn which will provide opportunity for the weeds to grow.
+Too little fertilizer may cause a spacious lawn which will provide an opportunity for the weeds to grow.
 On the other hand, too much will nurture the weeds.
-So, striking a balance is important.
+So, striking a balance is essential.

 - Watering is also important in weed control.
 Frequent, shallow watering will cause grass to have shallow roots and help many weeds such as crabgrass and bluegrass to germinate.
 Water deeply and less frequently.

 Pests in your lawn can be very frustrating.
-If you find moths flying up from the lawn when you mow or billbug are a common sightings on your driveway, its time to do some pest control of your yard.
-Some insects such as bees and butterflies actually benefit your lawns but others such as Grubs, make the grass sick.
+If you find moths flying up from the lawn when you mow, or billbugs are common sightings on your driveway, its time to do some pest control of your yard.
+Some insects such as bees and butterflies benefit your lawn but others such as grubs, make the grass sick.

 There are a number of pests and insects that can invade your lawn.
-One of the easiest way to tackle them is using pesticides on the lawns.
+One of the easiest ways to tackle them is by using pesticides on the lawn.
 Here are some tips you might want to consider if you decide to use pesticides on your lawn.

 - Buy quality pesticides and buy only as much as you need.

-- Pesticides can be very dangerous and hence, proper care is a must when you are using them.
-Always make sure that you are using proper safety equipment.
+- Pesticides can be hazardous, and hence, proper care is a must when you are using them.
+Always make sure that you are using appropriate safety equipment.

-- It is very important to follow the instructions on the packaging of the pesticides.
+- It is imperative to follow the instructions on the packaging of the pesticides.
 It the package says it needs to be watered down, make sure you do it.

 Fertilizers can be a boon to your lawn.
 Proper fertilization ensures that your grass will never starve out and have that lush green look.
 There are three major types of fertilizers that you can buy:

-- Fast release fertilizers: These are also chemical fertilizers but are designed to release the nutrients immediately after application.
-They are inexpensive and concentrated but you should be careful to not use too much.
+- Quick release fertilizers: These are also chemical fertilizers but are designed to release the nutrients immediately after application.
+They are inexpensive and concentrated, but you should be careful not to use too much.